hiero-ledger/hiero-sdk-tck/docs/test-specifications/contract-service/ContractCreateTransaction.md

 ---

 ### **Auto-Renew Period**
+- The period at which the auto renew account should be charged for the contract's rent.

 | Test no | Name                                                                               | Input                      | Expected Response                                 | Implemented |
 |---------|------------------------------------------------------------------------------------| -------------------------- | ------------------------------------------------- | ----------- |